MrChaos42/Chronos.Observer/README.md

-# The Higgs Field as the Observer and Computational Substrate of the Universe: A Hypothesis
+# The Higgs Field as the Observer and Computational Substrate of the Universe: An Elegant Hypothesis

 **Abstract**